benchristelcom/benchristelcom.github.io/src/posts/escape-plan.md

 the actual facts on the ground, the actual stuff of reality.
 People's activities are *entirely* disconnected from their psychological needs, and only as correlated with their physical needs as they have to be to hold body and soul together.
-Many of the things people talk about will start to sound absolutely unhinged to you, like they're Jehovah's Witnesses talking about the Rapture.

 And you'll realize... you're *outside culture*.
 Like a fish that jumps out of the ocean and suddenly tastes air, you'll see that the psychological world you've lived in your whole life has a *hard limit*.
 And you're now on the other side of that limit.

-There's a word for someone who lives outside the culture they're nominally a part of.
+There's a word for someone who has transcended the culture they're nominally a part of.
 That person is a shaman.[^shaman]

 [^shaman]: This is not the generally accepted definition of "shaman."
 In most anthropological